Minnesota Young DFL: Minnesota Young DFL leadership

 The membership of the Minnesota Young DFL elects its officers at an annual convention.
-The most recent in-person convention was held on May 19, 2019, in Blaine.
+The most recent in-person convention was held on August 2nd, 2025, in St. Paul.

 Its executive committee consists of a president, an executive vice president, three vice presidents for Greater Minnesota, a vice president for the Twin Cities, outreach officer, secretary, treasurer, political director, programming and finance director, communications director, and two national committee representatives not of the same gender identity.
 The Chair of the College Democrats of Minnesota and the Chair of the Minnesota High School Democrats also serve as ex-officio voting members of the MYDFL Executive Committee.

 In addition to their duties within the Minnesota Young DFL, the President also serves on the DFL State Executive committee while the Executive Vice President serves on the DFL State Central Committee.